Multi-species Patlak-Keller-Segel system: Introduction

 \section{Introduction}

 In this paper, we consider the multi-species parabolic-elliptic Patlak-Keller-Segel (PKS) system which models chemotaxis phenomena involving multiple bacteria species

 Here $n_\al,c_\al$ denote the bacteria and the chemical densities respectively.
-The parameters $\al,\beta\in \mathcal{I}$ indicate the bacteria and chemicals' species.
+The parameters $\al,\beta\in \mathcal{I}$ indicate different species of bacteria/chemicals.
 The total number of species, which is denoted $|\mathcal{I}|$ throughout the paper, is assumed to be finite.
 The first equation in the system \eqref{EQ:KS_multiple_groups} describes the time evolution of the bacteria density $n_\al$ subject to chemical density distribution $c_\al$ and diffusion.
 The second equation governs the evolution of the chemical density $c_\al$, which is determined by the collective effect of different species of bacteria $n_\beta$.
 The \emph{chemical generation coefficients} $b_{\al\beta}$ represent the relative impact of the bacteria distribution $n_\beta$ on the generation of the chemical $c_\al$.

 Remark that system \eqref{EQ:KS_multiple_groups} covers the more general setup, in which each species has its own sensitivity to the chemo-attractant, quantified by the positive constant parameters $\{\chi_\al\}$,